-Tadashi Imai known for his left-wing social realist filmmaking boldly portrays the first film in Japan to show Blasians (mixed-race children) and the concept of interracial relationships.
+Tadashi Imai known for his left-wing social realist filmmaking boldly portrays the first film in Japan to show mixed-race children and the concept of interracial relationships.
 In recent history & directly linked to the American occupation of Japan following the end of World War II, African-Japanese children were born from unions between American GIs and Japanese women, many were conceived through prostitution.

 As they aged the biracial children born from these liaisons faced public discrimination and suffered marginalization.
-Due in part to the re-emergence of nationalism in Japan, but universally, the base human traits of bigotry and ignorance come in to play.
+Due in part to the re-emergence of nationalism in Japan, but universally, the base human traits of bigotry and ignorance, racism come into play.

 The exceptional film explores the lives of two such children, sister & brother Kiku and Isamu, orphaned they live with their grandmother, each has a different black GI father.

-At the heart of this brilliant film is Kiku, an inspired and bold casting choice from Imai, it would spoil to say anymore.
-Purely innocent KiKu asks her grandmother the most profound of questions " why are some people black and some people white ? " ...
+At the heart of this brilliant film is Kiku, an inspired and bold casting choice from Imai, it would spoil to say anymore, purely innocent KiKu asks her grandmother a simple but most profound question " why are some people black and some people white ? " ...

 Winner of the 10th Blue Ribbon Awards 1959

 Won: Best Actress - Tanie Kitabayashi